310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 So if worst comes to worst, we’ll just have to balance ourselves out when the time comes.

-In fact, how about we aim for exactly that.
+In fact, how about we aim for exactly that?
 Starting by apologizing for our mistakes, learning to do better, and growing from it.

 So let's avoid dragging this gloomy atmosphere all the way to the event.
 We'd end up disappointing our audience if we do that, won't we?